longitudinal-data-analysis-prac-2024/team-2-proj/README.md

 **Hypotheses**

+Due to the inconsistent results from previous studies, we made 3 non-directional hypotheses.

 1. Parenting style i.e., supportive or harsh measured at age 3 would affect cortisol reactivity at age 8 to 10.​

 2. Traumatic events that happened across lifetime (calculated at age 8 to 10) would affect cortisol reactivity at age 8 to 10.​

 3. The interaction effect between parenting style measured at age 3 and lifetime traumatic events counted at age 10 would exert an effect on cortisol reactivity at age 8 to 10.

 # Methods